Sharon Garin: Appointment

 On May 23, 2025, President Bongbong Marcos appointed Garin as secretary of energy as an officer in charge, having reassigned Secretary Raphael Lotilla to the Department of Environment and Natural Resources during a major cabinet reshuffle.
 Key power distributor Meralco welcomed Garin's interim appointment to the role, owing to her support for nuclear energy and her role "on top of the nuclear agenda".
-In contrast, major publications, including the Manila Bulletin and the Daily Tribune, met the change of leadership in the Department of Energy with skepticism, having regarded the agency as among the "steadiest-performing" under Lotilla's "technocratic" leadership.
-The latter newspaper expressed further scrutiny of Garin's dynastic history and deemed her appointment as a possible reward for her family's support for Marcos during the 2022 Philippine general election.

 On July 10, President Marcos appointed Garin to the role on a permanent capacity.

+On October 1, the Commission on Appointments confirmed Garin's appointment as energy secretary.

 Tenure

 Garin was sworn in as secretary on July 14, 2025.
 Following her formal installation, she affirmed that her tenure would largely be a continuation of the Lotilla secretariat.